brillbray/SpaceInvadersGame/README.md

 **Space Invaders Game**
 <br>
 _Description:_
 You must be familiar with space invaders game, which player shoot invaders using a laser.
-There is 1 player with 3 life chance, the player can move "a" & "d" key or "arrowLeft" & "arrowRight" key.
+There is 1 player with 3 life chance, the player can move "a" & "d" key or "arrowLeft" & "arrowRight" key, and to shoot, use "space" key or "leftClick" on mouse.
 If a player hit front invaders, player will gain 10 points, and it will increasing each row of different invaders

 This is the Space Invaders Game looks like: